For CustomersFor Customers·5 min read·25 March 2026

 Ten minutes of decluttering before the cleaner arrives is worth roughly half an hour of their time.
 Clear surfaces, put away dishes, and the next two hours go entirely on cleaning instead of moving your things out of the way.

-If something wasn't done to your standard, say something politely and directly.
-Good cleaners want to know.
-It's how they get better, and it's much better for the relationship than quietly being dissatisfied.
-On Vouchee, you can message your cleaner directly through the platform after the session.
+If something wasn't done to your standard, say so politely and directly.
+Good cleaners want to know, and it is far better than quietly being unhappy.
+You can message yours through Vouchee any time, and leave a review after each clean so the next customer can choose with confidence.

 Find a vetted cleaner in Horsham